AZaglewska/Cosmetic_store/README.md

 - current number of products in shopping bag and a total sum for purchases,
 - filtering products by category, price, name or choosing a free delivery option,
 - picking a discounted random products from the products carousel,
+- shopping products are stored in the local storage,
 - paying for purchases using PayPal sandbox,
 - leaving a message via contact form.